Can You Weld Cast Iron to Steel? And How to Do It

 - Always use nickel filler metal to benefit from lack of shrinkage, high ductility, and low carbon absorption.

 - You must leave each bead to cool down before you weld again.
-You must touch the bead with your bare hand, but not let it get under 100 °F (38 °C).
+You must touch the bead with your bare hand, but don’t let it get under 100 °F (38 °C).

 Skipping the preheating part when you want to use typical filler metal is not recommended.
 The cast iron part and the weld metal will almost certainly fill with cracks when they cool down.

-Without preheating, you also skip steps 7 and 8.
+Without preheating, you also skip steps 7 reheating, and 8 slow cool down.

-An alternative way to weld cast iron to steel
+An alternative way to bond cast iron to steel

 Welding offers penetration into the base metal, offering a strong joint.
 But it is also the main cause of cracking.
-If your project doesn’t need this strength, you can use the braze welding method to bond cast iron to steel.
+If your project doesn’t need this strength, you can use the braze welding method.

 Braze welding is similar to fusion welding but uses a different filler metal based on copper.
 The equipment and joint design are the same.

 This method melts only the filler metal, but not the base metal.
-This makes it far better at bonding cast iron to steel without cracking.
+This greatly reduces the cracking risk.
 It is also cheaper than using nickel rods.